 Apparently it is becoming harder to find this glass which is actually from broken bottles or other glass that have been tumbled at sea for a long period of time.
 Through this natural process, the pieces become smooth and rounded and get a frosty appearance.

 The most common colors to find are clear, browns or greens since these come from broken bottles.
 My piece is a light cyan or pale blue and is probably a little bit rarer to find.
 Although hues of red, yellow and orange are the rarest.

 I would think that if you find a perfectly rounded jewelry grade piece of glass, then you would want to make it into some kind of pendant that you can wear with pride.
 However, for the rest of that glass, there are still great ways to show it off.

-If you are like me and have just one treasured piece of sea glass, then this beach craft, decorating a candle holder, would be a perfect one to try.
+If you are like me and have just one treasured piece of sea glass, you may want a decorative way to display it.
+I used mine to embellish a birch candle holder.

 Beach Craft Instructions: